Detailed course offerings (Time Schedule) are available for

 JSIS B 345 Women and International Economic Development (5) SSc, DIV

-Questions how women are affected by economic development in Third World and celebrates redefinitions of what development means.
+Questions how women are affected by economic development in the Third World and celebrates redefinitions of what development means.
 Introduces theoretical perspectives and methods to interrogate gender and development policies.
 Assesses current processes of globalization and potential for changing gender and economic inequalities.
 Offered: jointly with ANTH 345/GWSS 345.

 View course details in MyPlan: JSIS B 345